Home

 Scott 803-805 (1987)

 December 6 is Saint Nicholas Day, the feast of Saint Nicholas.
-It commemorates his death in Myra in the year 343 AD.
+It commemorates his death in Myra, Turkey, in the year 343 AD.

 Nicholas was a 4th century bishop of Myra (Lycia in southwestern Turkey, now known as Mugla).
 A Nicholas cult was established in the 6th century and spread to the West in the 10th century.
-When Muslims took over Turkey, Nicholas’ relics were transferred in 1087 to Bari, on Italy’s Adriatic coast, a city in which there was a large Greek immigrant community.
-The Basilica of St. Nicola di Bari was built 1087-1197 to house the relics, and is shown here:
+When Muslims took over Turkey, some of Nicholas’ relics were transferred in 1087 to Bari, on Italy’s Adriatic coast, a city in which there was a large Greek immigrant community.
+In addition, Venetian sailors took some of his bones as relics to Venice.
+The Basilica of St. Nicola di Bari was built 1087-1197 and is a center for pilgrimages by both Greek and Latin Christians.

 The Basilica of San Nicola, Bari, Italy